xxl4/me/source/_posts/IT-security-2024-09-21.md

 **Longstanding Darktrace CEO Poppy Gustafsson to Step Down**

-After a decade-long tenure, Poppy Gustafsson, the CEO of Darktrace, has announced her plan to step down from her position.
-Gustafsson will remain as a board director and advisor to the company.

-Under Gustafsson's leadership, Darktrace has grown into a leading cybersecurity firm with a market capitalization of approximately $2.3 billion.
-The company specializes in developing artificial intelligence (AI) technologies for threat detection and response.

-Gustafsson's departure comes as Darktrace faces increasing competition in the cybersecurity industry.
-The company has also recently reported a loss in revenue and profit for the first time since its initial public offering in 2021.

-The decision to step down was mutually agreed upon by Gustafsson and the Darktrace board.
-The company has launched a search for a new CEO who can lead them through this period of transition and growth.

-Gustafsson's legacy at Darktrace will be defined by her contributions to the development and adoption of AI in cybersecurity.
-She has been a vocal advocate for the use of technology to improve security practices.
+London, United Kingdom - March 8, 2023 - Darktrace, the world's leading cyber security AI company, announces that Poppy Gustafsson has decided to step down as Chief Executive Officer.
+She will remain in her role until a successor is appointed.

+Gustafsson has led Darktrace for over a decade, transforming it from a start-up into a global enterprise with over 2,000 employees and operations in 30 countries.
+Under her leadership, Darktrace has become a pioneer in cyber security AI, delivering innovative products and services that protect businesses from the most sophisticated cyber threats.

-In a statement, Gustafsson said, "It has been an honor to lead Darktrace over the past 10 years.
-I am proud of what we have achieved together, but I believe that now is the right time for a change."
+In a statement, Gustafsson said: "It has been an extraordinary privilege to lead Darktrace.
+I am immensely proud of what we have achieved together and the impact we have had on the cyber security industry.
+After careful consideration, I have decided that now is the right time for me to step aside and hand over the reins to a new leader."

-The board of Darktrace has thanked Gustafsson for her leadership and contributions to the company.
-They have expressed confidence in her continued support as a board director and advisor.
+Darktrace's Board of Directors has paid tribute to Gustafsson's outstanding leadership and expressed its sincere gratitude for her vision and dedication.
+The Board has commenced a search for a new CEO, with the assistance of a leading global executive search firm.

+The company remains financially strong and operationally sound, with a pipeline of new products and services.
+Darktrace is confident that it will continue to drive innovation and growth under new leadership.

+"Poppy has been an inspirational leader who has built Darktrace into the global cyber security powerhouse it is today," said Gordon Hurst, Darktrace Chairman.
+"Her vision, determination, and passion have been instrumental in our success, and we wish her all the best in her future endeavors."

+**About Darktrace**

+Darktrace is a global leader in cyber security AI, providing innovative products and services that protect businesses from the most sophisticated cyber threats.
+Darktrace's AI platform, Darktrace Immune System, leverages machine learning and artificial intelligence to detect and respond to cyber threats in real time.
+The company is headquartered in London, United Kingdom, and has operations in 30 countries worldwide.